 1. Data Sharing Toolkit

-This resource provides high-level information and guidance for all clinical trialists and secondary researchers.
-It outlines key principles, considerations, and steps involved in data sharing, helping you understand your responsibilities and opportunities within the evolving research landscape.
+This resource provides high-level information and guidance on the key principles and considerations for data sharing governance.
+This is designed to help researchers and others involved in data sharing understand their responsibilities and opportunities within the evolving research landscape.

 Recommended for: All researchers and research organisations engaged in clinical trials or secondary data analysis.

-The Ethics Submission Guide offers more detailed guidance for researchers preparing to submit a data sharing project to an ethics review body.
-It supports both researchers and ethics committee members in understanding the ethical considerations specific to data sharing, including consent, privacy, and data access.
+The Ethics Submission and Review Guide offers more detailed guidance for researchers preparing to submit a data sharing project to an ethics review body including a Human Research Ethics Committee (HREC).
+It supports both researchers and ethics review body members in understanding the ethical considerations specific to data sharing, including the application of the National Statement on Ethical Conduct in Human Research.

-This guide complements the findings of CT:IQ’s Ethics Review Body Benchmarking Exercise Report, which identified areas of variation across ethics review bodies and informed the development of this resource.
+This guide complements the findings of the Ethics Review Body Benchmarking Exercise Report, which identified areas of variation across ethics review bodies and informed the development of this resource.

 Recommended for: Researchers submitting data sharing projects for ethics review and members of ethics review bodies.

-The Governance Framework serves as a comprehensive reference document—or “bible”—for those seeking detailed information about relevant laws, regulations, and governance structures that underpin data sharing in Australia.
+The Governance Framework serves as a comprehensive reference document for those seeking detailed information about relevant laws, regulations, and governance structures that underpin data sharing in Australia.
 It is designed to be used on an as-needed basis to address specific technical or compliance issues related to data governance.